Alicewyz/parallel-linear-hashing/README.md

 MileStone Report: https://alicewyz.github.io/parallel-linear-hashing/milestone/project%20milestone%20report.pdf

 ### Summary:
-We are going to implement a lock-free dynamic hash table using linear hashing algorithm and analyze performance using different parallel interfaces such as OpenMP, MPI or SIMD.
+We are going to implement a lock-free dynamic hash table using linear hashing algorithm and analyze performance comparing with fine grained and coarse grained linear hashing.
 We will compare lock-free version of our algorithm against fine-grained and coarse-grained lock-based versions.

 ### Background:
 Linear hashing is a dynamic data structure which implements a hash table that grows or shrinks as keys are inserted or deleted.
 Keys are placed into fixed-size buckets and a bucket can be redistributed when overflow occurs.